gillianassi/ResearchProject_Regression/README.md

 This research focusses on the different types of regression algorithms, who try to predict dependant values based on known datasets.
 This is done by looking at the relationship between different values.
 The following section will explain some of the most commonly used regression algorithms followed by an implementation explaining its use.

 #### 2.2 Linear Regression
-Linear regressiion is a frequently used method to analyze an available data set.
+Linear regressiion is a frequently used method to analyse an available data set.

 ##### 2.2.1 Simple Linear Regression
 ###### General explenation